Testosterone undecanoate injection (Aveed®)

 - Diagnosis of hypogonadism confirmed by medical record documentation including lab documentation of morning serum testosterone concentrations below normal range, AND

 - Patient has persistent signs and symptoms (e.g., depressed mood, decreased energy, progressive decrease in muscle mass, osteoporosis, loss of libido) of androgen deficiency (pre-treatment), AND

 - Other reasons for androgen deficiency have been ruled out (e.g. adrenal insufficiency, hypopituitarism), AND

-- Medical justification is provided why patient cannot use both testosterone for IM injection and topical testosterone, AND
+- Medical justification is provided why patient cannot use both topical testosterone (gel and patch), and testosterone for IM injection, AND

 - Limited to a 30 day supply per fill

-- Contraindicated in men with carcinomas of the breast or prostate, or known hyersensitivity to Aveed or any of its ingredients
+- Contraindicated in men with carcinomas of the breast or prostate

 - Warnings include serious pulmonary oil microembolism (POME) reactions and anaphylaxis